 Students should discuss their accommodations with faculty each semester; if the student does not initiate the conversation then faculty are encouraged to reach out.
 Some tests may require specialized equipment or software, so the faculty and student must make arrangements for the student to take the test, with accommodations, in the appropriate setting.
 Faculty are able to self-proctor accommodated exams if both the student and instructor agree this is appropriate.
 Some students may have access needs that explicitly require use of the Test Center, while others may be more readily handled directly by the faculty (e.g. extended time on tests, exams, and quizzes).

-Students will be asked to schedule exams with the Test Center at least 2 business days in advance.
-Requests that don't fall within this time frame will largely be denied.
+Students will be asked to schedule exams with the Test Center at least 4 business days in advance.
 Faculty will receive automatic notification of the upcoming test once it has been scheduled by the student.

-Faculty will be asked to upload exams at least 24 hours prior to a scheduled test.
-If we do not receive a test from a faculty member by the 24 hour deadline, the exam will not take place at the originally scheduled time and will need to be rescheduled at a time that is convenient for both Disability Services Office staff and the student.
+Faculty will be asked to upload exams at least one business day prior to a scheduled test.
+If we do not receive a test from a faculty member by the one business day deadline, the exam will not take place at the originally scheduled time and will need to be rescheduled at a time that is convenient for both Disability Services Office staff and the student.

 Faculty are responsible for ensuring students with approved accommodations are given the appropriate length of time for any online timed tests, exams, and quizzes.
 To manually extend an individual student’s allotted exam time, please follow the instructions found in this brief video.
 Instructors can also reach out to the Innovative Learning Institute for MyCourses support, if needed.